Do corrective exercises work?

 I believe there are three major factors that determine their effectiveness:

-- Are you coaching the exercise?
+3. Are you coaching the exercise?
 I’m going to be blunt here: As an industry, trainers and manual therapists are failing at coaching and cueing exercise.
-Very often when I introduce a corrective exercise, the client tells me that they know how to do them.
-Depending on my mood that day, I either go ahead and demonstrate it anyhow, or I try to contain my smile and ask them to show me.
+Very often when I introduce a corrective exercise, the client tells me that they know how to do it.
+Depending on my mood that day, I either go ahead and demonstrate it anyhow, or I smile and ask them to show me.
 More often than not, what they show me is a very poor version of the exercise.

-- The manual therapist only spends 5 minutes demonstrating and coaching 5 to 10 exercises and then provides a one-pager featuring microscopic stick drawings of each exercise.
+• Most manual therapists only spend a few minutes demonstrating and coaching the exercises they give and then provides a one-pager featuring microscopic stick drawings of each exercise.

-- Is your client feeling the corrective exercise where they should?
+5. Is your client feeling the corrective exercise where they should?
 Let’s assume that you picked the right exercise, and you coached it properly.
 Does that guarantee it will be felt where it should?
-Absolutely not!
+Unfortunately not.
 The human body is an incredibly complex system with built-in redundancy.
 Virtually every movement you can do with the body has a primary muscle and at least one backup.
 The backup, is like the spare tire in your car: It is there when you need it, but it isn’t as good as the primary muscle.
 But unlike the spare tire, it’s not always easy to turn off the backup muscle and give control back to the main muscle.
 This is a common problem with corrective exercises.
-Your client may do it perfectly, but the backup muscle won’t let go.
+Your client may seem to be doing it perfectly, but the backup muscle won’t let go.
 In this case, the corrective exercise is actually reinforcing the poor movement.

 “Where do you feel this?”